McLonberg/elpriserdk-app/README.md

 # Electricity Price Lookup Application

-This application retrieves electricity prices from elpriser.dk, categorizes them into red, amber, or green based on predefined thresholds, and implements a six-hour look-ahead feature.
+This application retrieves electricity prices from elprrisenligenu.dk, categorizes them into red, amber, or green based on predefined thresholds, and implements a six-hour look-ahead feature.

 ## Project Structure